hasura/ndc-open-api-lambda/README.md

 This will create a file `my_subgraph/metadata/my_openapi.hml` that links your OpenAPI Connector to your Hasura Supergraph.

 6. Update the evironment variables listed in `my_subgraph/metadata/my_openapi.hml` (here, `MY_SUBGRAPH_MY_OPENAPI_READ_URL` and `MY_SUBGRAPH_MY_OPENAPI_WRITE_URL`) in `my_subgraph/.env.my_subgraph`.

-(More on steps 5 and 6 in the [getting started guide](https://hasura.io/docs/3.0/getting-started/connect-to-data/create-source-metadata#step-1-create-the-hasura-metadata))

 7. Start the connector in a Docker container